REVISED SCHEDULE CHANGE

 All applicants must contact the Special Event Permitting Office prior to submitting this application to understand the requirements necessary for the production of their event.
 Please contact Sudie Elkayssi, Special Event Special Projects Coordinator at email@example.com or call (425) 587-3347 to determine permit needs and requirements.
 If an event is awarded tourism funding but is unable to receive special event permitting approval, awarded tourism funding will be subject to reallocation by the Tourism Development Committee for the current or a future funding cycle.

 City of Kirkland Business License:

-Prominent display of the Explore Kirkland logo (and link to explorekirkland.com where applicable) is required of tourism funding recipients in all publicity materials including, but not limited to, electronic promotion (website, social media), brochures, press releases, programs, posters, public service announcements, flyers, newsletters, and advertisements.
+Prominent display of the Explore Kirkland logo (and link to www.explorekirkland.com where applicable) is required of tourism funding recipients in all publicity materials including, but not limited to, electronic promotion (website, social media), brochures, press releases, programs, posters, public service announcements, flyers, newsletters, and advertisements.
 The Explore Kirkland logo will be provided at the same time as the Municipal Services Agreement.
 Events will be required to submit promotional material and/or electronic screenshots with displayed Explore Kirkland logo with reimbursement forms.

 In order to assist with tourism event promotion we ask festival and event coordinators to submit five to eight high resolution (300 dpi) photos.
 We may use these photos in tourism promotion collateral, web and social media promotions, and publicity outreach.
-Please submit these photos no later than February 28, 2016.
+Please submit these photos no later than February 1, 20.

-For questions or additional information, please contact Philly Marsh, Special Projects Coordinator, at (425) 587-3013 or email@example.com, or Ellen Miller-Wolfe, Economic Development Manager, at (425) 587-3014 or firstname.lastname@example.org.
+For questions or additional information, please contact Lorrie McKay, Intergovernmental Relations and Economic Development Manager, at (425) 587-3009 or LMcKay@kirklandwa.gov.